eXTReMe Tracker

 The colors in the table are actual RGB #'s, get them from the code if you want RGB pigment percentages of each color.

-I made a breakthrough matching the printed color to the original.
-I corrected the RGB image as close as I could in a print, then changed the file to CMYK and farther color corrected it and changed it back to RGB.
-It's so close now you can't see a difference.
+I made a break through matching the printed color to the original.
+I corrected the RGB image as close as I could in a print, than changed the file to CMYK and farther color corrected it and changed it back to RGB again.
+It's so close now I can't see a difference.

 Neutral dark shades in pigment can be made by mixing any two pigment complements from the pigments given on this Real Color Wheel.

 Notice this is not the RGB/CYM computer color wheel.
 That color wheel, like the Color Wheel Pro being sold gets dark by subtracting light, which is equal to adding black to colors.
-That's not good for artists painting nature, it looks unatural.
-I don't know what it's good for.
+That's not good for artists painting nature, it looks unnatural.
+I don't know what it's good for, it makes ugly layouts.
+Can you imagine using a red and dark cyan opposition and the cyan taking on a green cast instead of blue.
+Ugly.

 Artist Pigments plotted by their tube mass color.